usnistgov/800-63-3/sp800-63-3/sec4_model.md

 * Enhanced user experience.
 For example, an individual can be identity proofed once and can reuse the issued credential at multiple RPs
 * Cost reduction to both the user (reduction in authenticators) and the agency (reduction in IT infrastructure)
 * Data minimization as agencies do not need to pay for collection, storage, disposal, and compliance activities related to storing personal information
-* Privacy enhancing
 * Pseudonymous attribute assertions as agencies can request a minimized set of attributes, to include claims, to fulfill service delivery.
 * Mission enablement as agencies can focus on mission, rather than the business of identity management.

->**MG: Choose one end-of-bullet format for all of -63.
-Also, I don't like that privacy enhancing is the only one wihtout context.**

 The following sections discuss the components of a federated identity architecture should an agency elect this type of model.

 #### 4.4.1 Assertions